 thoroughly cleaned and disinfected on a continuous and daily basis.

-Restrooms will be cleaned and disinfected multiple time per day.
+Restrooms will be cleaned and disinfected multiple times per day.

 Classrooms will be cleaned and disinfected at the end of each day unless additional cleaning is necessary.

 Common areas (teachers’ lounge, workroom, teacher restrooms) will be cleaned and disinfected multiple times per day.